 Do you have a variety of weeds?
-Natural Armor is the choice for you.
+Then, Natural Armor is the choice for you.
 Their mixture of vinegar, citrus, sodium, essential oils, glycerin, and water target over 250 types of weeds and grasses!
 No need to dilute or mix the liquid – just twist the nozzle and spray.
 They provide multiple sizes, just in case you have a massive invasion to cope with.
 Even better, every bottle comes with a 100% money-back guarantee!

 Ready to give up with all of these non-specific weed killers?
 Don’t worry, Ortho’s got you.
-You may about an active ingredient of ammonium nonanoate, but Ortho has OMRI approval.
-(Just wash it off if you get any on you – it’s water-soluble) Ortho works on all kinds of grass and weeds.
+You may be wary about an active ingredient of ammonium nonanoate, but Ortho has OMRI approval.
+(Just wash it off if you get any on you; it’s water-soluble) Ortho works on all kinds of grass and weeds.
 The handy applicator lets you spray it directly onto the pesky weed, which starts to die within 15 minutes.
-If you prefer, a concentrate is available so you can dilute to the concentration you want.
+If you prefer, concentrate is available so you can dilute to the concentration you want.
 Best of all, it’s safe for use on the driveway, around landscaping, and vegetable beds!

 Best Pet-Safe Pesticides

 You’ve handled the battle outside, and now it’s time to tackle the inside.
 You know insects and arachnids are essential.
 You’re aware they serve a vital function on this planet.
 You just don’t want those functions carried out in your house.
-If your arm’s about to fall off from wielding the fly-swatter (face it – not effective against a lot of creepy-crawlies), or your cat is a failure at bug patrol (mine’s available for rent – reasonable prices), it’s time to consider these pet-safe pesticide alternatives.
+So if your arm’s about to fall off from wielding the fly-swatter (face it – not effective against a lot of creepy-crawlies), or your cat is a failure at bug patrol (mine’s available for rent – reasonable prices), it’s time to consider these pet-safe pesticides.